microscaling/microscaling/README.md

 2 queue scaling algorithms are available.

-* Queue - designed for high volume queues and uses control theory to prevent oscillation.
+* SimpleQueue - scales containers up or down by one according to whether the queue is too long or too short.
-* SimpleQueue  - simpler algorith that can produce better results on lower volume queues.
+* Queue - uses control theory to prevent oscillation.

 ### Queue Types